-Creatinine levels can vary in different individuals.
-For example, those with higher muscle mass will have increased creatinine levels which may lead to results which are outside of normal parameters.
-As well as this, creatinine levels will rise and eGFR levels will fall transiently after periods of intense exercise but will rapidly return to normal.
+Creatinine levels vary between individuals and depend on gender, age and muscle mass.
+Generally, those with an increased muscle mass will have higher circulating creatinine levels which may give a result which is outside of the normal parameters.
+Plus, creatinine levels will rise and eGFR levels fall transiently after intense exercise but will quickly return to normal.

-A study has shown that patients who have cardiovascular disease and chronic kidney disease could improve their renal function with exercise therapy.
+Exercise is also fundamental in maintaining kidney health.
+In fact, studies have shown that individuals with cardiovascular disease and chronic kidney disease can improve their kidney function with exercise therapy.

 Huang, X., Jiménez-Moleón and Lindholm, B et al., (2013).
 Mediterranean Diet, Kidney Function, and Mortality in Men with CKD.
 Clinical Journal of the American Society of Nephrology: 13(5).